Introduction

 "Oh?" asked Mirabelle, "I haven't heard about that yet."

-Jennifer proudly explained, "I made a deal using the patents John has for carbon felt, including the related production process patents for ten percent of the company, plus an ongoing royalty."
+Jennifer proudly explained.
+"I made a deal using the patents John has for graphene felt, including the related production process patents for ten percent of the company, plus an ongoing royalty."

-I pulled a sample of carbon felt from my pocket and handed it her.
-"It's a remarkably strong material, with a range of properties that shift depending on how its manufactured."
+I pulled a sample of carbon felt from my pocket and handed it to her.
+"It's a remarkably strong material, with a range of properties that shift depending on how it's manufactured."

 "I heard something about using it for distilling whiskey?"
 George asked, as he rubbed the dark black material between his fingers.